 What should you look for in an online master's in counseling program?

 Discover the important factors to your online counseling degree with these guides.

 Online learning that occurs at a specific set time and day is referred to synchronous learning where students within a course are synced with one another in attendance and participation.
 Synchronous learning elicits an engaging virtual classroom, enlightened with stimulating discussions, live lectures, and real-time faculty to student interaction.

 A common reference when speaking about online degree programs is the ability to log in whenever from wherever and complete coursework.
 Asynchronous learning permits students to log in and view lectures and coursework at their convenience―of course considering deadlines.

 Online Counseling Degrees vs. Hybrid Counseling Degrees

 When you enroll in an online degree program, lectures, coursework and interactions with cohort members and university staff is all virtual.
 You will be held to the same standards that are placed for on-campus students such as timely submission of coursework, exam completion and participation.
-When it comes time to enroll in your field experience courses, a requirement of any counseling degree program, you will need to ensure that you meet requirements for both the university and state by pursuing required supervision hours by a licensed, approved supervisor at your clinical site.
+When it comes time to enroll in your field experience courses, a requirement of any counseling degree program, you will need to ensure that you meet requirements for both the university and state licensure by pursuing required supervision hours by a licensed, approved supervisor at your clinical site.